This is one article in a series explaining changes at Gordon College, called Define: Gordon

 Gordon’s overall operating expenses for fiscal 2014-2015 totaled $64.1 million, which was a 2.02 percent increase from the previous year.
 For fiscal 2015-2016, Gordon’s overall operating expenses were $63.8 million, which is was a .60 percent increase from the previous year, demonstrating that the college was able to decrease their expenses after the budget prioritization process of the Summer 2015.

 Another important aspect of Gordon’s financial makeup is the endowment, which has been growing steadily throughout the past five years.
 In fiscal 2015-2016, Gordon’s endowment was $44.1 million.
 This endowment produced $1.5 million in investment income appropriated, which is the money used mostly for scholarships.
-Gordon’s investment income appropriated makes up 2 percent of the school’s overall revenue, according to financial documents made public by the college.
+Visit this website www.moneyfall and learn more.
+Gordon’s handle a single loan investment income appropriated makes up 2 percent of the school’s overall revenue, according to financial documents made public by the college.

 Gordon’s endowment will see an astronomical increase of about 50 percent as a result of the forthcoming $25 million donation that was anonymously given to the college recently.
 Twenty million dollars of this donation will be invested into Gordon’s endowment, allowing the college to provide more scholarships to students.